McGill-MMA-EnterpriseAnalytics/churn/README.md

 5. Composed a Machine Learning Bias Report based on the SHAR analysis to suggest further managerial actions.
 6. Lessons learned and next steps

+## Busniess Context - Jiajun
+### Problem Definition
+### Current Situation
+### Objectives and Benefits
+### Hypothesis
+What can be predicted / optimized
+What are the actions can be taken?
+What are the possible outcomes
+Null hypothesis
+Outcomes and types of errors

+## Data Source Report - someone?

 ## Churn Prediction Modeling
+### Python-based Model -dev
 Model Work Flow:
 1. get data and descriptive stats
 2. data visualization